Dexamethasone is often known as “dex” for short. Other brand names for dexamethasone are

-Dexamethasone (which is sometimes called “dex” for short) is also known by the brand names Decadron®, Dexasone®, Diodex®, Hexadrol®, and Maxidex®.
-It is one of the most frequently used medications in the treatment of multiple myeloma.
-It is within the same class as the adrenal corticosteroids (prednisone, prednisolone, and methylprednisolone).
-These steroids play an important role in treatment of multiple myeloma and have both anti-inflammatory and anti-myeloma effects.
+Dexamethasone is one of the most frequently used medications in the treatment of multiple myeloma.
+It is within the same class as the adrenal corticosteroids, such as prednisone, prednisolone, and methylprednisolone.
+These steroids play an important role in treatment of multiple myeloma.
+They have both anti-inflammatory and anti-myeloma effects.

 Dexamethasone is a synthetic adrenocortical steroid.
-Adrenocortical steroids are also produced naturally by the adrenal glands in the body, and are known as glucocorticosteroids or corticosteroids.
+Adrenocortical steroids are also produced naturally by the adrenal glands in the body.
+They are known as glucocorticosteroids or corticosteroids.

 Possible Side Effects

 Like most medications, dexamethasone and other steroids can cause some unwanted side effects.
 Few, if any, patients experience all of these side effects.
 In fact, some patients taking dexamethasone do not experience any side effects.
 Healthcare providers should take precautionary measures to reduce or avoid adverse effects.

 The most important side effects and precautions are described here.
 Members of your healthcare team can make recommendations about managing these side effects.
 Call your doctor if these side effects occur.

 Your chances of experiencing side effects from a steroid may result from high doses and taking the steroid for a long time.
 Most of the side effects can be reversed.
 They will go away when treatment is completed.
 Do not stop taking any of your medications or reduce your doses on your own.
 Talking to your doctor about side effects is important.
 You can also find more information about side effects on the dexamethasone side effects page.